 As Alzheimer’s progresses into the middle stage, the associated symptoms become more severe.
 One can expect persistent memory loss and confusion associated with present and past events.
 There is a minor loss of motor skills and coordination, and a slowness to movement.
 Mood changes also become more severe; often aggravated by the confusion the individuals are experiencing.

 Some families choose to provide personal care at home with the help of family members or home care aides and other families prefer to receive personal care and supervision in an assisted living location.
-Unfortunately Medicare does not provide benefits for personal care or supervision either at home or in assisted living.
+Assisted living specifically for persons with Alzheimer’s is referred to as “memory care.”
+Unfortunately, Medicare does not provide benefits for personal care or supervision either at home or in memory care residences and the cost of memory care can be high.

 Often, as Alzheimer’s progresses to the middle stage, families become interested in trying alternative therapies such as acupuncture or herbal medicine.
 As with personal care, alternative therapies are not a covered Medicare benefit.